What is droopy eyelid?

 - There are also symptoms of eye infection, including pain and redness, fever, bulging eyes, or movement difficulty

-The condition can also affect adult patients later on (acquired ptosis) as a result of age, eye trauma, cataract surgery or contact lens wear, which injures the levator muscle as lenses are repeatedly inserted into the eyelid.
+The condition can also affect adult patients later in life (acquired ptosis), as a result of age, eye trauma, cataract surgery or contact lens wear, which injures the levator muscle as lenses are repeatedly inserted into the eyelid.

-Unfortunately, it is not possible to prevent the occurrence of Ptosis in most cases and in patients with age-related Ptosis, the droopiness can gradually worsen as time goes on.
+Unfortunately, it is not possible to prevent the occurrence of Ptosis in most cases, and in patients with age-related Ptosis, the droopiness can gradually worsen as time goes on.

 Many cases of Ptosis are age-related and can easily be diagnosed by comparing your current eyelid appearance with past pictures of yourself to decide whether the droopiness has worsened steadily over time.

 However, in other cases of the condition a doctor is required to properly diagnose it and refer a patient for treatment.
 Your GP will first go over all the symptoms you are experiencing and ask about medical history, including whether Ptosis or other muscle diseases runs in the family.
 Afterwards, a physical examination will take place to examine the eye area.
 Where anything abnormal is found, you may need to undergo further diagnostic tests, such as CT or MRI scans.

 Where muscle weakness is also found, the doctor may recommend undergoing a blood test to determine whether you have Myasthenia Gravis, which is a rare condition affecting how the muscles respond to nerve messages and can therefore affect the eyelid muscles, amongst others.

 How is Ptosis treated?

 The type of treatment offered depends on many factors, but for those suffering with severe ptosis which affects vision and appearance, visiting an eye surgeon is recommended.
 The surgeon will correct the issue by surgically raising one or both eyelids.